-The moments after a breach are the most crucial.
-How a breach is handled can drastically affect the outcome of the situation.
-That is why having an across the board data breach response plan can be so beneficial for your company.
-Follow these 6 steps to implement a data breach response plan to your business today.
+The moments after a breach are the most crucial and how it is handled can drastically affect how the company is perceived by the public.
+That is why having an across-the-board data breach response plan can be so beneficial for your company.
+Follow these 7 steps to implement a data breach response plan to your business today.

 6 Steps to Creating a Data Breach Response Plan

 Identify Potential Areas of Risk